KChenDu/COMP197project/readme.md

 ### Cats-vs-Dogs Dataset

-[Download](https://liveuclac-my.sharepoint.com/personal/ucabkc8_ucl_ac_uk/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Fucabkc8%5Fucl%5Fac%5Fuk%2FDocuments%2FCOMP197project%2Fdata) the Whole `PetImages` Folder from the OneDrive as a zip file, then extract it to `data` directory.
+[***Click here to Download***](https://liveuclac-my.sharepoint.com/personal/ucabkc8_ucl_ac_uk/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Fucabkc8%5Fucl%5Fac%5Fuk%2FDocuments%2FCOMP197project%2Fdata) the Whole `PetImages` Folder from the OneDrive as a zip file, then extract it to `data` directory.

 ### ImageNet-1k-valid

-[Download](https://liveuclac-my.sharepoint.com/personal/ucabkc8_ucl_ac_uk/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Fucabkc8%5Fucl%5Fac%5Fuk%2FDocuments%2FCOMP197project%2Fdata) `ILSVRC2012_devkit_t12.tar.gz` and `ILSVRC2012_img_val.tar.gz`, then place them in `data` directory.
+[***Click here to Download***](https://liveuclac-my.sharepoint.com/personal/ucabkc8_ucl_ac_uk/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2Fucabkc8%5Fucl%5Fac%5Fuk%2FDocuments%2FCOMP197project%2Fdata) `ILSVRC2012_devkit_t12.tar.gz` and `ILSVRC2012_img_val.tar.gz`, then place them in `data` directory.

 # Execution

 This guide will provide you with the instruction to run this project and reproduce the result we obtained in our report.
 Including the method of training the pre-traine model, fine-tune model and evaluating the fine-tune model.
 However, this code repository does not contain the plot and visualization code that produce the figures in the report due to the limited 3 extra packages we can use in this project.

-Also, the saved model files are not included in this repository, you can either train the model from scratch or download the saved model files from the [OneDrive](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabkc8_ucl_ac_uk/EnD2wgfN1UBBgiS3RdVfqbsBv6LpaLY8QwV4XinEUG_SWA).
+Also, the saved model files are not included in this repository, you can either train the model from scratch or download the saved model files from the [***OneDrive (Hyperlink)***](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabkc8_ucl_ac_uk/EnD2wgfN1UBBgiS3RdVfqbsBv6LpaLY8QwV4XinEUG_SWA).
 Models are placed in the `checkpoints` directory, inside the `checkpoints` directory, pre-trained models are placed in the `01-pre-trained` directory, and fine-tuned models are placed in the `02-fine-tuned` directory.
 Also, if you want to test baseline models, they are placed in the `03-baseline-vit` directory.

 During the model training, we trained different models with different configurations and manually configured the parameters in the code.
 Almost all the configurable parameters are placed in `settings.py` file, but for some specific configurations you will need to modify from the target file.